Regulatory Chaos in the US

 Hot Take: Urgent Congressional Action Needed

-The United States needs to provide regulatory clarity to regulate innovation, protect citizens, and respond to new threats, as it has historically done.
-A bipartisan approach is important to prevent further harm to consumers.
+The US needs to provide regulatory clarity to regulate innovation, protect citizens, and respond to new threats, as it has historically done.
+A bipartisan approach is crucial to prevent further harm to consumers.
 Rushing a half-baked policy could do more harm than good.